 SMALL AND MIDDLE-MARKET COMPANIES.
 Investment in private and small or middle-market companies involves a number of significant risks.
-Generally, little public information exists about these companies, and the Fund will rely on the ability of the Investment Manager's investment professionals to obtain adequate information to evaluate the potential returns from investing in these companies.
-If they are unable to uncover all material information about these companies, they may not make a fully informed investment decision, and the Fund may lose money on its investments.
-Small and middle-market companies may have limited financial resources and may be unable to meet their obligations under their loans and debt securities that the Fund holds, which may be accompanied by a deterioration in the value of any collateral and a reduction in the likelihood of the Fund realizing any guarantees it may have obtained in connection with its investment.
+Generally, little public information exists about these companies, and the Fund will rely on the ability of the Investment Manager's or the Underlying Manager's investment professionals to obtain adequate information to evaluate the potential returns from investing in these companies.
+If they are unable to uncover all material information about these companies, they may not make a fully informed investment decision, and the Investment Fund or the Fund may lose money on its investments.
+Small and middle-market companies may have limited financial resources and may be unable to meet their obligations under their loans and debt securities that the Investment Fund or the Fund holds, which may be accompanied by a deterioration in the value of any collateral and a reduction in the likelihood of the Fund realizing any guarantees it may have obtained in connection with its investment.
 In addition, such companies typically have shorter operating histories, narrower product lines and smaller market shares than larger businesses, which tend to render them more vulnerable to competitors' actions and market conditions, as well as general economic downturns.
 Additionally, small and middle-market companies are more likely to depend on the management talents and efforts of a small group of persons.
-Therefore, the death, disability, resignation or termination of one or more of these persons could have a material adverse impact on one or more of the portfolio companies in which the Fund invests.
+Therefore, the death, disability, resignation or termination of one or more of these persons could have a material adverse impact on one or more of the portfolio companies in which an Investment Fund or the Fund invests.
 Small and middle-market companies also may be parties to litigation and may be engaged in rapidly changing businesses with products subject to a substantial risk of obsolescence.